Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 7: Labor Gross Profit Percentage

 To find the gross profit percentage, take the labor gross profit divided by the labor sales.
-You’ll see that generally you look at that number for the total shop in the 70 to 75% range.
+You’ll see that you generally look at that number for the total shop in the 70 to 75% range.

 Step 8: Parts Sales by Category